Bereavement Services - burial and cremation

 If we do not get a reply from the lair holder or family member we will revisit the headstone and trench it into the ground (digging a hole about a third of the size of the headstone).
 This “trenching in” method is carried out in front of the plinth or at the head of the lair to secure the headstone until such times as the lair holder makes contact.

-It is our intention to inspect all headstones on a five-yearly basis as identified in the Health & Safety Executive’s Guidelines on Headstone Inspection.
+It is our intention to inspect all headstones on a five-yearly basis as identified in the Health and Safety Executive’s Guidelines on Headstone Inspection.

 Information will also be posted on the notice boards at the entrance to each cemetery when inspections are taking place.
-We are currently inspecting headstones in Larkhall Cemetery.
+We are currently inspecting headstones in West Cemetery, Hamilton.

 For more information please email firstname.lastname@example.org or phone 0303 123 1016.